Skip to main content

 Jaipur sits on the edge of the Thar Desert, giving it one of India's most dramatic seasonal temperature ranges — from pleasant 15°C winters to sweltering 45°C summers.
 The best time to visit is October to March, when cool, dry weather makes outdoor exploration of the city's forts and bazaars genuinely comfortable.
 Summer visits are possible but demand heat management, while the monsoon brings green beauty to the Aravalli hills but can disrupt travel plans.

-High Season (October–March)
+Best Time to Visit Jaipur: High Season (October–March)

-Shoulder Season
+Shoulder Season and Peak Season

-Religious Festivals Impact
+Religious Festivals and Kite Festival Impact

-Key Events and Celebrations
+Key Events and Celebrations: Jaipur Literature Festival

 AsiaIndiaJaipurCulture